-- The boiler addressed as 1 will share its alarm output with the master boiler. - If one of the follower boilers has an indirect fired water heater connected to it, the address of this boiler must be 2 or greater. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - It is not required to use all consecutive address numbers.
-Example: In a 2 boiler system with an indirect connected to the follower, the follower address would be 2 (address 1 is not used). - Maximum amount of boilers in a cascaded system is eight (8) - a.
-Make sure there is no demand for heat being supplied to the master boiler. - b.
-Apply power to the follower boiler you are working on. - c.
-Enter system settings following instructions in Part 10 of this - d.
+- The boiler addressed as 1 will share its alarm output with the master boiler. - If one of the follower boilers has an indirect fired water heater connected to it, the address of this boiler must be 2 or greater. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - · It is not required to use all consecutive address numbers.

+Example: In a 2 boiler system with an indirect connected to the follower, the follower address would be 2 (address 1 is not used).

+a.
+Make sure there is no demand for heat being supplied to the master boiler b.
+Apply power to the follower boiler you are working on.

+c.
+Enter system settings following instructions in Part 10 of this manual d.
 Set cascade address parameter 15 to 1 for the first follower, 2 for the second follower, etc. depending on which boiler you are programming based on the above notes.

-This establishes the boiler as a follower in a cascaded system and enables data to be transferred as needed for the system to function at full capability.
+e.
+Change "CASCADE MODE" parameter to "926 BOILRS".
+This makes the boiler a follower boiler and enables all data to be transferred between boilers as needed for the system to function to full capability.